Peter Magubane: Middle and later years

 In 2006, the South African Post Office issued a miniature sheet, commemorative envelope and a special canceller postmark on National Women's Day.
 This commemorates the march on 9 August 1956 when 20,000 women from all parts of South Africa staged a second march on the Union Buildings to protest against the pass laws.
 They left petitions containing more than 100,000 signatures at the Prime Minister's door.
 The photograph used on the miniature sheet was taken by Peter Magubane during the march and features some of the women who led the 1956 march: Lillian Ngoyi, Helen Joseph, Sophia Williams-De Bruyn and Rahima Moosa.

 Magubane ceased working in photojournalism and later concentrated on art photography.
 He documented the surviving tribal ways in post-apartheid South Africa in colour.
 These photographs have been published under the African Heritage Series banner.

 Magubane was passionate about what he did but this does not mean that his job as a photographer did not take a toll on his personal life.
 After witnessing so much violence firsthand, he stated that he became "a feelingless beast" when it came to photography and only processed the tragedies he encountered after they happen.
-This is does not mean that he became indifferent to the struggle of black South Africans but it means that he became desensitized to all the violence he encountered first hand.
+This does not mean that he became indifferent to the struggle of black South Africans but it means that he became desensitized to all the violence he encountered first hand.
 Magubane's devotion to his job as a photographer made relationships difficult.
 His erratic working hours and late nights cause his first two marriages to end in divorce.
 He lost his third wife to cancer in 2002.
 After he became widowed, Magubane did not remarry.

 Magubane died from cancer on 1 January 2024 in South Africa.
 He is survived by his daughter, Fikile Magubane, and his grandchildren.
 Peter Magubane's legacy carries on through his images as the photos taken by Magubane continue to inspire future generations to fight for equality.